-On 25 May 2018, the EU General Data Protection Regulation will come into force (regardless of Brexit, as the UK will still be a member of the EU at this time) and its proposed that a new ePrivacy Regulation will be implemented on the same date.
-(There is now some doubt as to whether the ambitious aim of implementing the ePrivacy Regulation in line with the GDPR will be feasible.
-Until such time as it is enforced, PECR will still apply in the UK.)
+On 25 May 2018, the EU General Data Protection Regulation came into force.
+It was proposed that a new ePrivacy Regulation would be implemented on the same date, but this has now been delayed (until such time as it is enforced, PECR will still apply in the UK.)

-The ePrivacy Regulation will govern electronic communications and as a regulation not a directive it will apply directly across all member states.
+When it does arrive, the ePrivacy Regulation will govern electronic communications, and as a regulation not a directive, it will apply directly across all member states.
 The overhaul of the rules is designed to ensure alignment with the stricter new privacy rules under the GDPR and to draw on key definitions and concepts used in that Regulation.